Home Cymbalta Lawsuits

 Counsel for plaintiffs in 25 federal court proceedings against Eli Lilly tried unsuccessfully to have the then-filed cases and an unspecified number of future cases coordinated into a federal multidistrict litigation (MDL) in the U.S. District Court for the Central District of California.
 The purpose of an MDL is to avoid duplication and inconsistencies in the pretrial procedures and rulings and to conserve the resources of the parties, their counsel and the courts.

-Plaintiffs in all actions allege:
+Plaintiffs in all actions alleged:

 • They suffered a variety of withdrawal symptoms after discontinuing use of Cymbalta

-• Eli Lilly’s promotional campaigns for the drug have overstated its efficacy while understating, downplaying or failing altogether to state its withdrawal side effects
+• Eli Lilly’s promotional campaigns for the drug overstated its efficacy while understating, downplaying or failing altogether to state its withdrawal side effects

 The panel said in its order that it had been informed of 21 additional related federal actions.
 Plaintiffs’ counsel subsequently filed a second petition seeking MDL consolidation.
 The panel denied the petition in October 2015.